Shashidharnatte/A-Star_Pathfinding_Visualizer/README.md

 ## Acknowledgments

-- The A* algorithm implementation was inspired by [Xueqiao (Joe) Xu's article](https://towardsdatascience.com/a-star-a-search-algorithm-eb495fb156bb) on Towards Data Science.
+- The A* algorithm implementation was inspired by this [article](https://towardsdatascience.com/a-star-a-search-algorithm-eb495fb156bb) on Towards Data Science.
 - The visualization and user interaction components were made possible by the Pygame library.